Penafiel Palace

-The Palace of the Counts of Penafiel (Palácio dos Condes de Penafiel), commonly known as Penafiel Palace, is a Portuguese palace located in the civil parish of Santa Maria Maior, in the municipality of Lisbon.
-It serves as the global headquarters of the Community of Portuguese Language Countries, also known as the Lusophone Commonwealth.
+The Palace of the Counts of Penafiel (Palácio dos Condes de Penafiel), commonly known as Penafiel Palace (Palácio Penafiel) and also referred as Palace of the Postmaster-General (Palácio do Correio-Mor), is a palace in Portugal, located in the Santa Maria Maior parish, Lisbon.
+It presently serves as the global headquarters of the Community of Portuguese Language Countries, also known as the Lusophone Community.

 History

-The palace was built in the first half of the 17th century over the remains of the Palace of the High Courier, the courtly officer responsible for communications within the kingdom.
-Between 1606 and 1755 it was the residence of the High-Couriers, becoming the seat of the postal authority for the Kingdom.
-But, the palace was only concluded in 1776, after remodelling associated with its reconstruction, following the devastating 1755 Lisbon earthquake.
+The palace was built in the first half of the 17th century over the remains of the Palace of the Postmaster-General.
+Between 1606 and 1755 it had served as the residence of the postmaster-general (correio-mor), being so the seat of the postal authority for the Kingdom.
+But, the palace was only concluded in 1776, after remodeling associated with its reconstruction, following the devastating 1755 Lisbon earthquake.

-When the office of High Courier was abolished in 1797, is resident made the Count of Penafiel in compensation, thereby resulting in its new designation.
+When the office of postmaster-general was abolished in 1797, his resident was made Count of Penafiel in compensation, thereby resulting in the new designation of the palace.

-In 1859, the kingdom's last official High-Courier to the Kingdom, Manuel José da Maternidade da Mata de Sousa Coutinho, 1st Count of Penafiel (n.1782) died in the residence.
+In 1859, the kingdom's last official postmaster-general to the Kingdom, Manuel José da Maternidade da Mata de Sousa Coutinho, 1st Count of Penafiel (n.1782) died in the residence.
 The palace passed into the hands of his only daughter, the 2nd Countess and 1st Marquess of Penafiel, D. Maria da Assunção da Mata de Sousa Coutinho (1827-1892).
 There was a campaign around 1865 to remodel the palace, that included redecoration, the alteration of the principal access and the arrange of the frontispiece under the direction of António Tomás da Fonseca.
-Following the death of the marquessa in 1891, the palace began to be partially rented.
+Following the death of the marquess in 1891, the palace began to be partially rented.